rmind/stdc/c_coding_style.md

-C does not have various features builtin, e.g. more granular visibility control (public/private), classes, modules, etc.  However, good C programmers follow the universal principles which such language features help to achieve: information hiding principle, separation of concerns, code re-usability and modular design, etc.
+C does not have various features builtin, e.g. more granular visibility control (public/private), classes, modules, etc.  However, good C programmers follow the universal principles that such language features help to achieve: information hiding principle, separation of concerns, code re-usability and modular design, etc.